Sadasiva Brahmendra: Temple service

 He is said to have met the Raja Thondaiman of Pudukottai and initiated him into the Dakshinamurthy Mantra.
 He is said to have written the mantra on sand.
-This sand was picked up by the king and it is in the worship of the royal family till now in the Dakshinamoorthy temple inside the Pudukottai palace in Pudukottai.
+This sand was picked up by the king and it is in the worship of the royal family till now in the Dakshinamurthy temple inside the Pudukottai palace in Pudukottai.

 He was responsible for installing the deity Punnainallur Mariamman near Thanjavur and guided the installation at Devadanapatti Kamakshi temple.
 He was also involved in the thanthonimalai Kalyana Venkatesa Perumal temple at Karur.
 He also installed the Hanuman Murthi in the Prasanna Venkateswara temple at Nalu Kal Mandapam in Thanjavur.
 He instructed king of Tanjore to start the Saraswathi Mahal Library which runs till date.

 He also installed Lord Ganesh and a powerful Ganesh Yantra at the Thirunageshwaram Rahu Stalam temple at Kumbakonam.
 An inscription in the temple bears testimony to this fact.
 The shrine can still be seen at the entrance to the temple.

 There is a shrine for him in the Nandrudayan Vinayaka Temple, Trichy.